(Dan Tri) - Once a fishing village, Shuibei has now become the epicenter of the Chinese people's "gold rush".

 Immortal passion

 According to local authorities, Shuibei sells more than 100 billion yuan worth of gold jewelry each year.
-Shuibei is China's largest gold jewelry production and processing center, accounting for about 70 percent of output.
+Shuibei is China's largest gold jewelry manufacturing and processing center, accounting for about 70 percent of output.

-"If I were to buy anything it would be gold."
+"If I were to buy anything, it would be gold."

-Over the past year, the price on the Shanghai Gold Exchange has often been about $20 an ounce higher than the world benchmark price in New York.
+Over the past year, the price on the Shanghai Gold Exchange has been about $20 an ounce higher than the world benchmark price in New York.

 Ray Jia, head of China market research at the World Gold Council, predicts that the economic stimulus packages announced by Beijing in the coming time will once again boost gold demand.